Costa Rica Global Business Entities Guide Costa Rica Corporation - Sociedad Anónima (S.A.)

 Other particularities

-Its capital stock can be issued both in local currency or in foreign currency (usually US $).
+Its capital stock can be issued both in local currency and foreign currency (usually in USD).

-Can this type of entity be involved in international transactions and restructurings (e.g. cross border mergers, asset acquisitions, equity acquisitions, etc.)?
+Can this type of entity be involved in international transactions and restructurings (e.g. cross border mergers, asset acquisitions and divestitures, equity acquisitions, conversions etc.)?

 Under Costa Rican law it is possible for SAs to enter into legal mergers (whereby the SA ceases to exist by operation of law and its assets are acquired under universal succession of title) and mergers of all or a portion of its assets and liabilities (with universal succession of title to the relevant assets), and conversions (changing into another form of legal entity without ceasing to exist).

-Can this type of entity be publicly listed or held?
+Can this type of entity be publicly listed or held, or its securities be issued to members of the public?

 Can this type of entity be used for a non-profit or charitable organization?